Six-Year-Old Tennessee Boy Allegedly Left Crying Outside Daycare Center After It Closed Early For Veterans Day

 “I think it was just a miscommunication and she just did not know that we were closed.”

 Talley, for her part, has filed a complaint with the Tennessee Department of Human Services.
-In an email to WATE, the agency confirmed that it had received a complaint about the school, but could not provide further details due to confidentiality rules.
+In an email to WATE, the agency confirmed that it had received a complaint about the school but could not provide further details due to confidentiality rules.

-Who do you think is responsible for this situation: the day care center, the bus driver, the mother, or some combination?

 [Featured Image by Jose Luis Carrascosa/Shutterstock]